-The ecological impact of eggs has become a growing concern as intensive egg production practices have rapidly expanded to meet global demand.
+The environmental impact of eggs has become a growing concern as intensive egg production practices have rapidly expanded to meet global demand.
 The egg industry, comprised of both small-scale egg farmers and intensive farms, has undergone significant transformations in recent decades.
-While free-range laying hens may enjoy a more natural environment and potentially incur a lesser impact on the planet, most of the industry relies on intensive farming methods.
+Free-range laying hens may enjoy a more natural environment and potentially incur a lesser impact on the planet.
+However, most of the industry relies on intensive farming methods.

-In this article, we look at the environmental cost of these practices, exploring the ecological footprint of egg production and seeking sustainability solutions.
+In this article, we look at the environmental cost of these practices.
+We cover the ecological footprint of egg production and seek sustainability solutions.
 But first, let’s look at how intensive livestock farming began.

 The history of humans and chicken eggs goes back several millennia.
 Evidence of the consumption of eggs was present in the history of the Roman Empire.
 In the 19th century, they bred chickens with various traits that were exhibited in Europe.

-Modern chickens are members of the gallus genus that were domesticated thousands of years ago in South East Asia, descending from red jungle fowl and green jungle fowl2.
+Modern chickens are members of the gallus genus domesticated thousands of years ago in Southeast Asia, descending from red jungle fowl and green jungle fowl2.

 Farmers started experimenting with mass egg production during the 1930s and 1940s in response to growing demand.
 Hen care improved as farmers took more caution and protected their flock from the weather, predators, and diseases.
 Egg production shortly after became a specialist farming discipline.